 Collecting PET Plastic Bottles

-- Plastic bottles are valuable and create income opportunities on the collection side.
-If one person collects 200 bottles for 240 days of the year, it amounts to 1,600 kgs per year.
-This means that the 23 000 tons of post consumer PET collected in 2008 translates into the creation of an estimated 14 000 income opportunities for informal collectors.
+- Plastic bottles are valuable and create income opportunities for informal collectors.
+If one person collects 200 bottles for 240 days of the year, it amounts to 1 450 kilograms per year.
+The 64 000 tonnes of post-consumer PET collected in 2014 translates into the creation of an estimated 44 000 income opportunities for informal collectors.

 - Permanent jobs in the PET recycling industry are conservatively estimated at 1 335 (direct jobs at recyclers, excluding collectors), with capital investment to date of R665 million.

 - Increased plastic bottle recycling leads to job creation in the waste management, product development, manufacturing and marketing sectors.